Opetushallitus/yki-frontend/src/main/js/README.md

 If no `env` is provided as a parameter, localisations are fetched from `untuva` environment.
 The localisations are downloaded under `dev/rest/localisation/environment`.

+Localisations can be compared against repository's localisations by running npm compare and supplying compared enviroment.

 ### License

 YKI is licensed under the [EUPL](./LICENSE).